yiningzeng/react-rnd/README.md

 #### v10.1.5

-- Fixed a bug, react-draggable not bundling with rollup #641
+- Fixed a bug, powerai-react-draggable-v2 not bundling with rollup #641

 #### v10.1.4